BArch DipArch ARB

 BArch (Hons) DipArch ARB RIBA

 With a background in cultural master planning and architectural conservation, Camilla is interested in bringing new life to existing buildings and spaces, exploring how materials and craftsmanship come together to make spaces for the long term.
 She has developed a careful and methodical approach that can often result in finding architectural solutions in radical and unexpected ways, be it a strategic master plan or micro build.
 Camilla is committed to running a nurturing, progressive practice and improving access to the architecture profession, speaking and running architectural workshops in East London schools.
 She has been a judge for the Architects' Journal's prestigious AJ Awards since 2021.

-Camilla has worked for a number of award-winning architectural practices, gaining a wide range of experience in the cultural, education and residential sectors.
-Throughout her studies, she worked for Groves Raines Architects gaining considerable experience in the conservation of historic buildings across Scotland.
-She returned to her native London in 2010 and worked at Burd Haward Architects, on projects such as the Bluebell House and the RIBA Award Winning Mottisfont Abbey Visitor Centre for the National Trust.
-She was also the Project Architect for the cultural master plan for the Palace of Holyroodhouse in Edinburgh.
-Following this experience, she joined Purcell where she worked on the master plan for the Royal Observatory Greenwich and was part of the conservation team for the Natural History Museum central hall program.
+Prior to forming the studio in 2015, Camilla worked for respected architectural practices, gaining a wide range of experience in the cultural, education and residential sectors.
+At Burd Haward Architects, she worked on the Bluebell House, the RIBA Award Winning Mottisfont Abbey Visitor Centre for the National Trust and the cultural master plan for the Palace of Holyroodhouse in Edinburgh.
+She also worked on the master plan for the Royal Observatory Greenwich and was part of Purcell’s conservation team for the Natural History Museum central hall program.

-Whittaker Parsons Ltd is a company registered in England and Wales No.9650517 Registered Office 249 Globe Road, London, E2 0JD
+Whittaker Parsons Ltd is a company registered in England and Wales No.09650517